 When you communicate with another institution that is an Internet2 member, your network traffic will flow over the faster Internet2 connection.
-Much of OSU's commodity traffic (i.e. traffic to commercial sites) is now over I2 through the Commercial Peering Service.
+Much of OSU's commodity traffic (i.e. traffic to large commercial sites such as Google, Amazon, etc.) is now also over I2 through the Commercial Peering Service.

 Who are the members of Internet2?

-As of July 2012, there are 221 higher education members of Internet2, as well as corporate, governmental and international members.
+There are many higher education members of Internet2, as well as corporate, governmental and international members.
 See the following for more information about the I2 community:

 Where can I learn more about Internet2?